ZOE XL2 DELUXE vs. ZOE XL2 BEST v2

 The ZOE earned a 4 of 10 for maneuverability.
 This is a second place score in a metric where the high is only 5.
 The ZOE has foam filled plastic wheels with the traditional dual wheel design that puts 4 wheels in front.
 The wheels are a little stiff to get started, but once it gets going it is relatively easy to push.
 With added effort you can even push it one handed.
 Turning is where things become more difficult, and it is far easier to turn while moving than from a standstill where it hesitates and requires some brute force.
 It had some difficulty going through doorways thanks to the cup holder, and we had to pick up the back and shimmy it through.
 The ZOE struggled over uneven terrain and stopped completely on transition from grass to sidewalk requiring a pop up to move forward.

 The ZOE earned a 5 of 10 for quality.
 This stroller offers a basic lightweight frame with exposed fasteners and connection points, but it has a nice overall finish.
 The heavier fabric will likely wear well over time, but is somewhat coarse.
 Everything lines up well and feels pretty tight, with little flex when pushing.
-The major drawback is the wheels are a little small and flimsy compared to the rest of the stroller and the competition.
+The major drawback is the wheels are a little small and flimsy compared to the rest of the stroller and

 The following video shows the XL2 Deluxe from various angles.